oryweaver/minka-aire-fan-mqtt/README.md

-# Hampton Bay Fan MQTT
+# Minka Aire Fan MQTT

 ## Overview
-ESP8266 project enabling MQTT control for a Hampton Bay fan with a wireless receiver.
+ESP8266 project enabling MQTT control for a Minka Aire fan with a wireless receiver.
 Wireless communication is performed with a CC1101 wireless transceiver operating at 303 MHz.

-This will also monitor for Hampton Bay RF signals so the state will stay in sync even if the original remote is used to control the fan.
+This is based on Ben Owen's work for the [Hampton Bay Fan MQTT](https://github.com/owenb321/hampton-bay-fan-mqtt).
+Following his work taught me how to make mine work.

+Notable differences bewtween the Hampton Bay and Minka Aire is that it uses 5 dip switches instead of 4.
+The rest of the logic works verry similla
-Fan control is not limited to a single dip switch setting, so up to 16 fans can be controlled with one ESP8266.
+Fan control is not limited to a single dip switch setting, so up to 25 fans can be controlled with one ESP8266.

 ## Dependencies
 This project uses the following libraries that are available through the Arduino IDE